Configure hunt objects — AR mode

 - The parent Treasure Hunt already exists.

-- You have the object's GLB model ready.
+- You have the object's GLB file ready (a 3D model file your design team provides; required for AR).

-- You have a USDZ version ready for iPhone and iPad if you want the best iOS AR experience.
+- You have a USDZ version ready for iPhone and iPad if you want the best AR experience on Apple devices.

 - You can test on the mobile devices your participants are most likely to use.